Pumpkin Life Cycle Worksheets (Free Printable)

 Pumpkin Growing Stages

 If you are like most people, you love pumpkin-flavored everything this time of year.
-But have you ever thought about growing your pumpkins?
+Have you ever considered growing your own pumpkins?
 It is a lot of fun and surprisingly easy!
-There are 7 stages of pumpkin growth, from planting the seeds to harvesting the pumpkins.
+There are seven stages of pumpkin growth, from planting the seeds to harvesting the pumpkins.

 Stage One: Planting the Seeds

 The first step in growing pumpkins is planting the seeds.
 You can do this indoors or outdoors, depending on your climate.
-If you live in an area with a short growing season, you will need to start your seeds indoors about six weeks before the last frost date.
+If you live in an area with a short growing season, you must start your seeds indoors about six weeks before the last frost date.

 Plant the seeds in small pots filled with moist potting soil.
 Place the pots in a warm, sunny spot and keep them evenly watered.
-The seeds should sprout within a week or two.
+The seeds should sprout within one to two weeks.

 Stage Two: Transplanting seedlings